CiTOS-ULiege/Tools-for-Flow-Chemistry/README.md

-# Flow Nitration Platform
+# Tools for Flow Chemistry

 ## Research Context

-The tools described in this repository were developed as part of the research published in:
+The tools described in this repository were developed as part of the research on the furfural nitration platform published in:

 ### **"A Continuous Flow Generator of Acetyl Nitrate for the Synthesis of Nitrofuran-Based Pharmaceuticals"**